tugkan35/tugkan35/README.md

+## About Me

 # Hi there, I'm Yaşar Tuğkan Zenger! 👋

-I am a **Frontend Developer & Content Creator** based in Izmir, Turkey.
+I am a **Frontend Developer & Content Creator** based in **Izmir, Turkey**.

+My English level is **B2 (Upper-Intermediate)**.

 I focus on **frontend development and user interface design**, building responsive and user-friendly web interfaces using **HTML, CSS, JavaScript, jQuery, and Bootstrap**.

-I also have experience with **Node.js**, **Microsoft SQL Server, MySQL, WordPress, and cPanel**, working with backend technologies, databases, websites, and hosting environments.
+I also have experience with **Node.js, Microsoft SQL Server, MySQL, WordPress, and cPanel**, working with backend technologies, databases, websites, and hosting environments.

-I use **AI tools** as part of my development workflow to research solutions, troubleshoot technical issues, improve my code, understand backend concepts, and learn new technologies more efficiently.
+As part of my development workflow, I use **AI tools** to research solutions, troubleshoot technical issues, improve my code, and better understand technologies such as **Node.js, Microsoft SQL Server, MySQL, and jQuery**.

+Since **2020**, I have been working with **cPanel, WordPress website setup and management, SEO settings, and content management**.

+I also have experience with **data analysis using Microsoft Excel, Microsoft SQL Server, and Power BI**.

-I also have **basic-level knowledge of Python**, which I use to understand programming concepts and work with simple scripts and programming tasks.
+I have **basic-level knowledge of Python**, which I use to understand programming concepts and work with simple scripts and programming tasks.

-In addition, I have experience in **video editing and visual content creation** using **Adobe Premiere Pro, Adobe After Effects, Adobe Photoshop, and Canva**.
+In addition, I have experience in **video editing and visual content creation** using **Adobe Photoshop, Adobe Premiere Pro, Adobe After Effects, and Canva**.

 I enjoy learning new technologies, improving my development skills, and creating practical, modern, and user-friendly digital experiences.